edgedb/edgedb/docs/datamodel/scalars/numeric.rst

         db> SELECT 1.23n IS decimal;
         {true}

-        db> SELECT 1e+100n IS decimal;
+        db> SELECT 1.0e+100n IS decimal;
         {true}

-    Note that an integer literal (without a dot or exponent) followed by 'n' produces a :eql:type:`bigint`:
+    Note that an integer literal (without a dot or exponent) followed by ‘n’ produces a :eql:type:`bigint`.
+A literal without a dot and with a positive exponent makes a :eql:type:`bigint`, too:

     .. code-block:: edgeql-repl

         db> SELECT 42n IS bigint;
+        {true}

+        db> SELECT 12e+34n IS bigint;
         {true}

     .. note::